DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 Known Issues
 ------------
+- Fog from steam vents is uneven between each eye (conflict with other parts of the volumetric fog fix)
 - Thick fog that occasionally rolls in over the bay is clipping incorrectly
-- Some fog is slightly uneven between each eye
+- Some other fog is slightly uneven between each eye
 - Fog glow around the sun / moon is at screen depth under certain weather conditions.